Where to stay in Bratislava city centre – Radisson Blu Bratislava

 - bathrobes, slippers and security box in each room

 - Casino and the bar by the hotel lobby

 - shoe cleaners on each floor by the lifts

 - free city map on the left side of the reception and some leaflets with information about activities, restaurants etc.

 To be honest, I wish they have built swimming pool and wellness instead of Casino which would make the hotel visit even more enjoyable.
 Mine, for sure.
-But on the other hand, I do understand other kind of clients are staying at the hotel as it’s not a typical wellness hotel.
+But on the other hand, I do understand that a different kind of clients are staying at the hotel.
+It is not a typical wellness hotel.